maximilianou/weekly16/README.md

 import { RoutesTest } from '../routes/routes_test';
 import { HelloRoutes } from '../routes/helloRoutes';
 import { OpenApiValidator } from 'express-openapi-validator';
+import * as swaggerUi from 'swagger-ui-express';
+import * as YAML from 'yamljs';

 class App {
     public app: express.Application;